MuhaibShamsher/BuggyBuy/README.md

-﻿# 🛡️ Vulnerable MERN E-Commerce Application
+﻿# 🛡Vulnerable MERN E-Commerce Application

 This is a deliberately vulnerable e-commerce web application built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
 It is intended for educational use to help learn about common web security issues and test penetration techniques.

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
 - Node.js (v22+)
 - MongoDB Atlas account
 - npm (Node Package Manager)
 - Cloudinary Account

 ### How to Set Up the Project Locally